 • Beekeepers light the dried sumac berry clusters and use them as their smokers.

 • But the most popular use for sumac spice is to flavor food.
 It is found in many Middle Eastern and Mediterranean recipes and is starting to pop up in all kinds of recipes!
+It is commonly mixed with vinegar or lemon juice and olive oil and used to marinate beef and chicken.

-- This Sumac Spice alternative is not meant for a permanent swap for sumac powder.
+- This sumac spice alternative is not meant for a permanent swap for sumac powder.
 It's meant to be used in a pinch when a recipe calls for a small amount of sumac.

 - Store sumac powder in the freezer, especially if you don't use it very often.
 Some sumac powders have more moisture than others and tend to spoil when stored like the rest of your spices.

-- Sumac Spice comes in a variety of shades from bright red, to a deep shade of purple.
+- Sumac spice comes in a variety of shades from bright red, to a deep shade of purple.
 The grind also varies from fine to coarse.
 The color or texture, however, does not affect the flavor.

 🍗 How to Use Sumac Spice in Recipes